PCC 10.4 Release Manual

 You can turn these optional details on or off at any time.
 They will persist as your personal preferences when you view any account’s history.

-By filtering, searching, and adding details, you can hone in on exactly the details you need to review in the account’s history, or prepare the account history for sharing with the family.
+By filtering, searching, and displaying optional information, you can hone in on exactly the details you need to review in the account’s history, or prepare the account history for sharing with the family.

 Print an Account History for a Family

-When a family wants a detailed account history, click “Print”.
+When a family wants detailed account records, use the Account History.

-Billing Records Include Sensitive Information: When you print or export billing information from PCC EHR, including receipts, bills, and histories, the output may include procedures and diagnoses from a patient's encounter.
-These billing codes and descriptions may reflect clinical information that was marked private in the chart.
+Billing Codes and Descriptions Include Confidential Information: When you print or export billing records, including receipts, bills, and histories, the output includes procedures and diagnoses from patient encounters.
+These codes and descriptions may reflect clinical information that was marked confidential in the chart.

 For example, if the family needs an account history for a single patient, you can select that patient and then click “Print”.
-Or, if a parent needs a history for all encounters on a particular year, you can enter a date range.
-You could also search for a particular diagnosis and then print an account history of all encounters featuring that diagnosis.
+You can also search for a particular diagnosis and then print an account history of all encounters featuring that diagnosis.

 Edit Encounter Details While Working on a Stuck Claim

-As you review stuck claims on the “Needs Correction” tab in the Claims tool, you can now click to jump directly to the Edit Charges tool and make changes to an encounter.
+As you review a stuck claim on the “Needs Correction” tab in the Claims tool, you can now click to open the Edit Charges tool and make changes to what appears on the claim.

-For example, if a claim is stuck because of an insurance problem, a charge issue, or a provider issue, you can use the Edit Charges screen to make changes and queue up a new claim.
-Along the way, the tools in Edit Charges let you review eligibility, add an encounter billing note, and more.
+For example, if a claim can’t go out because of an insurance problem, you can use Edit Charges to update policy information, adjust responsible party for the charges, and queue up a new claim.
+The tools in Edit Charges also let you review eligibility, add an encounter billing note, and more.

 Configure Clinician Billing Identifiers: Tax ID, NPI, and Taxonomy Codes